Hrishhii/DONNA-LegalAI/README.md

 > *"AI is transforming industries - but law remains locked in complexity.
 DONNA aims to change that."*

-**DONNA** (Domain-Oriented Neural Network Assistant) is a legal AI system designed to make legal documents and processes **accessible, understandable, and efficient**.
+**DONNA** (Document-Oriented Legal AI Assistant) is a legal AI system designed to make legal documents and processes **accessible, understandable, and efficient**.
 It combines **state-of-the-art LLMs** with **intelligent retrieval pipelines** to assist lawyers, students, and citizens in navigating complex legal information.

 ---